From Outcast to Outstanding

 Which leads to an interesting question.
 Can God use an outcast and make him outstanding?
 Could God use you?

 Secondly, your environment and experience can be useful assets for the Lord’s work.
-The fact was that Jephthah lived a rather rough life and had rough experiences that prepared him to be battle-ready and to confront chaos.
+The fact was Jephthah lived a rather rough life and had challenging experiences that prepared him to be battle-ready and to confront chaos.
 Indeed, a rabble-rousing chieftain may have been the perfect person to drive the Ammonites away from Israel’s land.
 The leaders of Israel said in verse 8, “That is why we have turned to you.”

 Could God use you?
 If you are hesitant to represent the Lord in your realm of influence because you see your past as less than honorable or glorious, look no further than Jephthah—and the God who takes outcasts and makes them outstanding.
+Should you wonder where to start, call out to Jesus.
+He is God’s chosen and anointed Son who redeems sinners and makes all things new.